idiezd2022/mobile_robotics_blog/GlobalNavigation.md

 This exercise requires us to implement a global (and local) navigation using Motion Planning.
 Below is the complete theory that explains how to do it.

+**Robot Navigation** involves all the related tasks and algorithms required to take a robot from point A to point B autonomously without making any collisions.
+It is a well-studied topic in Mobile Robotics, comprising volumes of books!
+The problem of navigation is broken down into the following subproblems:

+- **Localisation**: The robot needs to know where it is.
+- **Collision Avoidance**: The robot needs to detect and avoid obstacles.
+- **Mapping**: The robot needs to remember its surroundings.
+- **Planning**: The robot needs to be able to plan a route to point B.
+- **Explore**: The robot needs to be able to explore new terrain.

+**ROBOT NAVIGATION PROBLEMS**

+Some of the ways to achieve the task of navigation are as follows:

+- **Vision-Based**: Computer Vision algorithms and optical sensors, like LIDAR sensors, are used for Vision-Based Navigation.
+- **Inertial Navigation**: Airborne robots use inertial sensors for Navigation.
+- **Acoustic Navigation**: Underwater robots use SONAR-based Navigation Systems.
+- **Radio Navigation**: Navigation using RADAR technology.

+The problem of **Path Planning** in navigation is dealt with in two ways: **Global Navigation** and **Local Navigation**.

+**--GLOBAL NAVIGATION--**

 Motion Planning is a term used in robotics to find a sequence of valid configurations that moves the robot from source to destination.
 Motion Planning algorithms find themselves in a variety of settings, be it industrial manipulators, mobile robots, artificial intelligence, animations or study of biological molecules.
 There are mainly 2 methods to solve the exercise, Gradient Path Planning and Sampling Based Path Planning:

 **GRADIENT PATH PLANNING**